 He did run, and the police gave chase, with one of the officers tackling him.
 The officer (250ish pounds) later said in an inquiry that he pushed James down but denied that he landed on top of him.
 Witnesses commented that “it literally looked like 2 people shaking out a rug”, with knees to his chest, punched in the face, and kicked.
 He was then tasered and he passed out, lying in a pool of his own blood.

 Alien Boy shows photos taken by witnesses in which James is on the ground, handcuffed and with leg restraints.
 Fire and ambulance personnel were standing around with police, two of whom were holding cups of coffee.
 Meanwhile, the police were heard by witnesses making false statements about James having drugs.

 To hospital or to jail?

 Paramedics were not informed of the force used or the tasering.
 They found his vital signs were normal, so they left it up to the police to decide if he should be transported to hospital or taken to jail.
 They chose to take him to jail.
 As the paramedics were packing up to go, James cried “don’t leave me, don’t leave me” according to witnesses, although the police denied this in the inquiry.

 Video from the jail shows the cops carrying him in with his arms and legs restrained, kind of like you might carry a duffel bag.
 He had a spit hood over his head.
 Once they had him in a cell, he stopped breathing and started having seizures.
 They called the jail nurse but didn’t take the spit hood off.

 When she showed up, she decided that she couldn’t take responsibility for him, so the cops decided to drive him to the hospital, which was 15-20 minutes away, still restrained and with the spit hood on.
-They stopped to talk to a sergeant on the way out, and did not have lights and sirens on for the drive to the hospital.
+They stopped to talk to a sergeant on the way out, and they didn’t use lights and sirens for the drive to the hospital.
 Along the way, James died.